vhtnam/chatbot-docs/source/_user/broadcast.rst

-Form
+Chatbot Broadcast
 ==============

 ==============
-Adding a Form
+Adding a Broadcast
 ==============

 - Open the Builder, drag the form widget to the builder canvas.
 .. image:: ../assets/images/addform.jpg

 ==============
-Adding Form Fields
+Broadcast Settings
 ==============
 - Select a Form in the Builder.